Gus Walz tearfully cheers on Tim Walz at DNC: "That's my dad!"

 Gus wept through much of his father's speech, and when it was over, climbed on stage with his family and wrapped his dad in a tight bear hug, burying his face in his shoulder.

 Gus is a high school senior.
 His parents recently disclosed to People magazine he has a non-verbal learning disorder, ADHD and an anxiety disorder.
-But they called his condition "his secret power" and said he's "brilliant" and poised for success.
+They called his condition "his secret power" and said he's "brilliant" and poised for success.
 He got his driver's license last fall.

 When Tim Walz was elected governor, Gus cheered because it meant he could get a dog.
 They adopted a black lab named Scout a few months later.